alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-11-tablighi-jamaat-offering-salah-in-masjids-containing-graves.md

 note: false
 locale: en
 uid: tablighi-jamaat-offering-salah-in-masjids-containing-graves
-excerpt: "Jama'at Tabligh does not have good knowledge in matters related to 'Aqidah (creed).
+summary: "Jama'at Tabligh does not have good knowledge in matters related to 'Aqidah (creed).
 Thus, it is not permissible for anyone to set out with them."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz